Puppy Linux: Release versions

 Puppy 5.0.0–5.7.0 are based on a project called Woof, which is designed to assemble a Puppy Linux distribution from the packages of other Linux distributions.
 Woof includes some binaries and software derived from Ubuntu, Debian, Slackware, T2 SDE, or Arch repositories.
 Puppy 5 came with a stripped-down version of the Midori browser to be used for reading help files and a choice of web browsers to be installed, including Chromium, Firefox, SeaMonkey Internet Suite, Iron and Opera.

-Puppy 6.0.5 is built from Ubuntu 14.04 "Trusty Tahr" packages, has binary compatibility with Ubuntu 14.04 and access to the Ubuntu package repositories.
-Tahrpup is built from the woof-CE build system, forked from Barry Kauler's Woof late last year after he announced his retirement from Puppy development.
-It is built from the latest testing branch, incorporates all the latest woof-CE features and is released in PAE and noPAE ISOs, with the option to switch kernels.
+Puppy 6.0 is a full community effort, as Barry Kauler stepped down from Puppy and Woof development following the announcement of retirement made in 2013.
+As such, the Woof build system was forked and renamed to "Woof-CE" (Woof Community Edition).
+At the time of release of Puppy 6.0, there were two Series 6.x Puppies: TahrPup CE 6.0, and Slacko Puppy 6.3.
+Puppy 6.0 (or TharPup CE 6.0) is built from Ubuntu 14.04 "Trusty Tahr" packages, allowing binary compatibility with Ubuntu 14.04 and access to the Ubuntu package repositories.
+The version also added new kernels which the user could switch between, as well as QuickPet, a simplified version of the Puppy Package Manager that allows its users to install popular additional software by pressing one of the icons.

-Puppy 6.3.2 is built with Slackware packages instead of Ubuntu 14.04 "Trusty Tahr" packages but is very similar to its predecessor.
+Puppy 6.3.0 is built with Slackware-14.1 binary TXZ packages, so it has binary compatibility with Slackware and access to the Slackware and Salix repositories.
+This version is shipped with kernel 3.14.55, which can be changed using the then newly implemented "change_kernels" script.
+In Puppy 6.3.2, kernels 3.18.22 and 4.1.11 are available from the repository.

 Puppy 7.5 is built from Ubuntu 16.04 "Xenial Xerus" packages, which has binary compatibility with Ubuntu 16.04 and access to the Ubuntu package repositories.
 XenialPup is built from the woof-CE build system, forked from Barry Kauler's Woof.
 It is built from the latest testing branch, incorporates all the latest woof-CE features and is released in PAE and noPAE ISOs, with the option to switch kernels.
 It has a new UI, a new kernel update for greater hardware compatibility, redesigned Puppy Package Manager, some bugfixes and base packages inclusion into the woof structure.